 Instructions

-10. Allow to sit at room temperature for an hour.
+- Allow the soup to sit at room temperature for an hour.

-11. Reheat and sprinkle with chives, scallions or red pepper flakes before serving.
+- Reheat and sprinkle with chives, scallions, or red pepper flakes before serving.

 Recommended Products